Updated – May 2026

 end Data Isolation and Classification

-Every piece of data the AI touches must be classified and handled according to its sensitivity:
+Every piece of data the AI agent touches must be classified and handled according to its sensitivity:

 Tier 1 - Public Data: No restrictions on AI processing.
 Training permitted.

 Tier 2 - Internal Data: AI processing allowed within organization.
-No external AI APIs without contractual protections.
+No external AI APIs without contractual protections (DPA, sub-processor list, no-training clauses).

 Tier 3 - Sensitive Data: AI processing only in secure, audited environments.
-Enhanced access controls.
+Enhanced access controls and key management.

-Tier 4 - Regulated Data (PHI, PII, NPI): AI processing only with specific compliance controls.
-May require on-premises or dedicated cloud instances.
+Tier 4 - Regulated Data (PHI, PII, NPI, CJI, ITAR): AI processing only with specific compliance controls.
+May require on-premises, sovereign cloud, or dedicated tenant instances with HITRUST, FedRAMP High, or equivalent certification.

 Data Flow Decision Tree: